Providing facts on how to do the most good for the world.

-In 2004 and 2008, the Copenhagen Consensus Center held two major projects that helped to shape overseas development spending and philanthropic decisions for years to come, directing significantly more money to HIV/AIDS spending in 2004, and micronutrients in 2008.
+In 2004 and 2008, the Copenhagen Consensus hosted two major conferences that helped to shape overseas development spending and philanthropic decisions for years to come, directing significantly more money to HIV/AIDS spending in 2004, and micronutrients in 2008.
 The projects provided a clear list of priorities ranked according to their costs and benefits and potential for combating ten of the world’s greatest challenges.

 In May 2012, the third global Copenhagen Consensus was held, putting together the world’s smartest minds to analyze the costs and benefits of different approaches to tackling the world‘s biggest problems.
 The aim is to provide an answer to the question:

-If you had $75bn for worthwhile causes, where should you start?
+If you had $75 billion for worthwhile causes, where should you start?

 An Expert Panel including four Nobel laureates met in Copenhagen, Denmark, in May 2012.
-The Expert Panel’s deliberations informed by thirtytwo new economic research papers that written just for the project by top scholars from around the world.
+The Expert Panel’s deliberations informed by thirty two new economic research papers written for the project by top scholars from around the world.